davidmilligan/WeakEventListener/Readme.md

 ### Examples

-Create an instance of `WeakEventManager` in the class that wishes to register weak events, or alternatively, create a singleton instance of `WeakEventManager` to be shared.
+Create an instance of `WeakEventManager` in the class that wishes to register weak events.
 In this example, we'll assume a type `Foo` has an event `Bar` of type `EventHandler<BarEventArgs>` we want to register an event for.

 ```
 pubic class MySubsriber